Snapshot of building consent system options

 PDF, 58KB, 2 pages

-We’re seeking feedback as part of the review of the building consent system.
-This consultation focusses on potential options to improve the building consent system.
+We recently sought feedback as part of the review of the building consent system.
+This consultation focused on potential options to improve the building consent system.

-The Ministry of Business, Innovation and Employment (MBIE) is seeking feedback on options to improve the building consent system.
+The Ministry of Business, Innovation and Employment (MBIE) recently sought feedback on options to improve the building consent system.

 You can view the web version of 'Snapshot of building consent options' at: